symfony/symfony-docs/http_client.rst

     $httpClient = new HttplugClient();
     $apiClient = new SomeSdk($httpClient, $httpClient, $httpClient);

-If you'd like to work with promises, ``HttplugClient`` also implements the ``HttpAsyncClient`` interface.
+If you would like to work with promises, ``HttplugClient`` also implements the ``HttpAsyncClient`` interface.
 To use it, you need to install the ``guzzlehttp/promises`` package: